nachomirsol/Spotify-app/README.md

 # Spotify-App

 ## Description
 App that uses spotify api to search for your favorite artists, albums and tracks.

+## Technology
+We have separated the app in 2 script layers for maintainability:
+- Presentation logic layer where we use jquery at main.js
-This app uses fetch method to get json data.
+- Data logic implemented in ES6 at api.js.
+The api client uses the fetch method to get json data from spotify url

 ## How to use it
 To use this app you will need a 1 hour expiration token obtained here : https://beta.developer.spotify.com/console/get-several-artists/